JorgeHdeM/Cartoon-image/README.md

 ### Use it yourself:
 Change line 52 'load_img_name' and change it four your desired picture which needs to be in 'images' folder alongside the style picture which is 'mariana.jpg'.

+Modify the hyperparameters `show_every` and `step` in lines 118 and 122 respecitvely to alter the iterations and consequently, the image generated.
+If you want the style to appear more aggresively in the original image, modify `style_weight` in line 115, making it bigger such as 1e9.

 <p align="right">(<a href="#top">back to top</a>)</p>